 Attend one of our amazing exhibitions and events designed to help bring the community together by means of fine art and creative culture.

-Our incredible art gallery is full of creative resolutions to local artists and other individuals driven by love and passion for creativity.
+Our new whale of a gallery is full of creative art by local artists driven by love and passion for creativity.

 The East County Art Association was initially established as an arts and crafts organization.
 The first meeting of what was then called the El Cajon Art Association was held in 1979.
 From 1979 to 1984 The East County Art Association showed at local community shopping centers.
 These open air shows were highly successful for crafts, but proved to be a problem for the showing of fine art paintings.